 To date, operational capacity has been limited by the number of channels and channel bandwidths (maximum of 3 kHz) available in the HF band.
 However, the development of advanced digital techniques, including new waveforms, allows the aggregation of both contiguous and non-contiguous channels.
 This opens the possibly for simultaneous transmission of voice and data, thus improving capacity, connectivity, and quality of HF communication systems.
 Aviation would like to take advantage of these developments to provide aircraft with additional capabilities and to improve the reliability, availability and continuity of communications especially when used in conjunction with existing L-band aviation SATCOM systems.

-In order to take advantage of the various benefits that a modern wideband HF communication system could offer, Appendix 27 of the Radio Regulations needs to be modified to allow the introduction of digital wideband systems in accordance with Resolution 429 (WRC-19).
+In order to take advantage of the various benefits that a modern wideband HF communication system could offer, Appendix 27 of the Radio Regulations needs to be modified to allow the introduction of digital wideband systems in accordance with Resolution 429 (WRC-19). [add text from Res defining “wideband”]

 ICAO Position: